What role does Marketing Automation play in your business?

 In the course of this, marketers need to engage with buyers more directly than before, for a longer period of time, and cater to niche interests.
 It has grown more labor-intensive.
 Marketing automation offers a way to build and manage relationships at scale – and let both sales and marketing see and touch those relationships.

-The benefits of marketing automation solutions, such as Act-On are now well established and adoption has been growing at an explosive rate.
+The benefits of marketing automation solutions, such as Act-On or Salesfusion are now well established and adoption has been growing at an explosive rate.
 According to industry analyst David Raab, the market for B2B marketing automation is expected to grow 50% in 2015.
 And much of the growth is happening in small and mid-sized businesses.

 Marketing automation is the one system that allows marketers to build more intimate relationships with more prospects over more channels and across the entire lead-to-customer lifecycle, while enabling sales with the right information at the right time to close more deals.